mxngyn/blog/_posts/2015-03-22-basic-cs-terminology.md

 - `Hardware:` things like a desktop, tablet, smartphone; runs programs
 - `Operating System:` a software program that allows the computer hardware to communicate with the computer software
-- `RAM (Random Access Memory):` /vrtual memory (temp)
+- `RAM (Random Access Memory):` volatile memory; the data is temporary and is erased when the computer turns off
-- `ROM (Read-Only Memory):` /HD (permanent)
+- `ROM (Read-Only Memory):` non-volatile memory; the data is permanently written and will still exist even after the computer turns off

-turn on comp - loading stuf from HD to RAM open application - load into ram, only loads essential stuff first, then loads other things as u request them when u close an application, it's storage is purged from ram to make new room for other apps
+When a computer is turned on, it loads data from the hard drive to RAM.
+When an application opens, the application's data loads into RAM.
+The application only loads essential items at first and then will load more data as the user requests it.
+Once you close the application, the data is purged from RAM to make room for other applications.

 * * *

-Software is a collection of code & programs that run on your comp software is soft cuz it can change all the time application software system software - OS
+Software are computer instructions/data that run on your computer.
+It's "soft" because it changes/updates all the time.

-Lower Language - Machine Language (no compiler/interpreter), more technical Higher Language - Python, Ruby, more abstracted, more readable

-higher --> lower
-perform an operation called COMPILING compiling - procress of changing somethinfr form higher level to something that machines can understand
+There are two types:

+* `Systems Software:` includes operating system and utilities that enable the computer to function
+* `Application Software:` enable users to complete tasks; also known as *end-user programs*

 * * *

-Client Server Model
-Client makes a request to the server
-Server gives content back to the Client

-Front-End uses images (html, css, js)

-html is a markup language that builds the structure of the website css styling language that tells the browser how to look

-backend (server side languages)
+* `Low-Level Programming Language:` machine language, no compiler/interpreter needed (think assembly and machine code)
+* `High-Level Programming Language:` strong abstraction (think Ruby and Python)

+To get from a high-level language to a low-level language, it needs to be compiled in order for machines to understand it.

 * * *

-paradigm is the way of doing something programming paradigm is the way of programming Procedural - Step by step the procedure we should follwo to solve a specfiic problem (C) Functional - Look at programs like mathmatematical programs.
-Received inputs to create an output (racket) Object-Oriented - uses code objects to mirror real wordl objects (attributes: data asosciate with that object and methods: actions u can perform with the object/attributes)
+**Client-Server Model**

+* The *client* sends request to the server
+* The *server* sends content back to the client

+* * *

+A *paradigm* is a way of doing something so a **programming paradigm** is a way or style of programming.

+* `Procedural:` step by step procedure we should follow to solve a specific problem (C)
+* `Functional:` look at programs like mathematical programs; outputs depend solely on the input and no other factors/side effects (racket)
+* `Object-Oriented:` uses code objects to mirror real world objects; they have *attributes* (data associated with that object) and *methods* (actions that can be performed on the object and its attributes)